cinthiagalvez28/frontend-challenge/README.md

 # frontend-challenge

-Download the zip, unzipped the content, go to the frontend-challenge folder and once inside type:
+Download the zip, unzipped the content, go to the frontend-challenge main folder and once inside type in the terminal:

 To run all the test in all the installed browsers, run in the terminal:
 ```